Kalltern/tos/README.md

 ### Legal

-This system is a project of ToS team, all rights reserved.
+All original game content (rules, text, setting) is © ToS Team, all rights reserved.

 Authors of the ToS ruleset (ToS team):
 Karkan,